araujo88/BitLDC/README.md

 The percentages reflect the assigned importance of each method.
 The final determination of life or death could be based on a cumulative score that takes into account these weighted contributions.

-By following this approach, the BitDC Protocol can establish a nuanced and balanced system for life/death determination that is robust, adaptable, and reflective of various aspects of each method's efficacy and reliability
+By following this approach, the BitLDC Protocol can establish a nuanced and balanced system for life/death determination that is robust, adaptable, and reflective of various aspects of each method's efficacy and reliability

 # Spam prevention

-The Bitcoin transaction fee could act as a deterrent against the spamming of death claims in a system like the BitDC Protocol.
+The Bitcoin transaction fee could act as a deterrent against the spamming of death claims in a system like the BitLDC Protocol.
 Here's how this mechanism would work:

 1. **Transaction Costs as a Deterrent**:
    - Bitcoin transactions require a fee, which can vary based on network congestion and the size of the transaction.
-   - Submitting a death claim in the BitDC Protocol would likely involve a Bitcoin transaction (to record the claim on the ledger), thus incurring a transaction fee.
+   - Submitting a death claim in the BitLDC Protocol would likely involve a Bitcoin transaction (to record the claim on the ledger), thus incurring a transaction fee.
    - The cost associated with each transaction serves as a financial deterrent against frivolous or spam death claims.
 The need to pay a fee for each transaction makes it costly for someone to submit multiple false claims.

 2. **Prevention of Microtransaction Spam**: